apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/computer_preparation.md

 ## Install a text editor {#install-an-editor}

 There are many text editors you can choose from for programming.
 You might already have a preferred one so feel free to use that.
 Just make sure it has syntax highlighting and support for Node.js.
-If you don't have any text editor, we suggest starting with VSCode.
+If you don't have a text editor, we suggest starting with VSCode.
 It's free, very popular, and well maintained.
 [Download it here](https://code.visualstudio.com/download).

 Once you downloaded and installed it, you can open a folder where we will build your scraper.
 We recommend starting with a new, empty folder.